debraysimon/thingpark-global-sim/docs/wireless-logger-user-guide/analyzing/expand-packets.md

 1. In the search bar, select the **Expand All** check box.

-    -\> All packets of the list open.
+    -\&gt; All packets of the list open.

 2. To switch back to the collapsed view, clear the **Expand All** check box.

-    -\> All packets of the list close.
+    -\&gt; All packets of the list close.